 The CSF’s activities and the practice of its members are governed by laws and regulations enacted by the federal and provincial governments and by the CSF itself.
-This section contains details of all legislation applicable to professionals in the financial services industry, based on the sector in which they practise, and all legislation applicable to the Chambre de la sécurité financière, as well as links to the legislation.
+Compliance with the rules of ethics requires vigilance.
+Although it may seem to be in the interests of a client--whether to help him out or save him time--a representative must not disregard the rules of ethics, even if he is acting in good faith and has the best intentions.
+If these rules are breached, the syndic of the CSF may launch an inquiry, after which the professional may be required to appear before the Disciplinary Committee and may be subject to penalties.
+This section contains details of all legislation applicable to professionals in the financial services industry, based on the sector in which they practise, and all legislation applicable to the CSF, as well as links to the legislation.

 CSF members who work in the insurance of persons sector consist of representatives in insurance of persons and group insurance representatives.
 They are governed by the Act respecting the distribution of financial products and services (Distribution Act).
 Financial planners are also governed by this statute and are also considered to be representatives, just like insurance representatives.

 Several regulations apply to the insurance and financial planning sectors:

 - Code of ethics of the Chambre de la sécurité financière, which sets out ethical obligations.
 These are divided into several sections, namely, duties and obligations towards the public, duties and obligations towards clients, duties and obligations towards other representatives, firms, independent partnerships, insurers and financial institutions, duties and obligations towards insurers and duties and obligations towards the profession;

 - Regulation respecting the issuance and renewal of representatives’ certificates, which sets out the conditions under which the Autorité des marchés financiers will issue or renew a certificate;

 - Regulation respecting the pursuit of activities as a representative, which defines the practice of all representatives governed by the Distribution Act